 The performance of the program is demonstrated through program effectiveness data as defined by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Program effectiveness data includes the program's completion rate, credentialing examination pass rate and job placement rate.

 Program completion rate (PCR) is calculated with the number of students that began the program divided by the number of students that actually completed the program.
-The PCR rate for 2015 was 69%.
-Thirty-two students started the program and twenty-two students completed the program.
+The PCR rate for 2016 was 86%.
+Twenty-nine students started the program and 25 students completed the program.

 The JRCERT defines the pass rate as the number of graduates who pass the American Registry of Radiologic Technologists (ARRT) credentialing examination on the first attempt within six months of graduation from the program.
 The data reflects an average over a 5-year average.
-The 5-year average from 2011-2015 is 84%.
-One hundred three of the one hundred twenty-two graduates passed the ARRT exam on the first attempt.
+The 5-year average from 2012-2016 is 83%.
+Ninety-nine of the 120 graduates passed the ARRT exam on the first attempt.

 Launch your career potential by enrolling in the AS in Radiation Therapy degree program.
 You can learn more about specific financial aid programs (available to those who qualify) on our Financial Aid & Scholarship opportunities pages, or by contacting us to request more information.